changlinli/intro-to-technical-ai-safety-slides/basic_linear_algebra_exercises/exercises.md

 | ------ | ------ |
 | 1      | 1      |

-Note that every linear function can be described with such a table and every such table is a valid linear function.
-For example,
+**In other words, every single linear function can be compactly described using such a table.** For example,

 | (1, 1) | (2, 1) |
 | ------ | ------ |